 - any payments borrowers choose to pay will be applied to the loan account (if you choose to make payments, they will be used to pay down the balance of your loans)

-The CARES Act applies to loans that are owned by the federal government only.
+The federal student loan relief applies to loans that are owned by the federal government only.
 This includes all Direct Loans and some Federal Family Education Loan Program (FFELP) loans.
 As of March 30, 2021, this also includes FFELP loans that were privately owned but have defaulted since March 13, 2020.

 All federal student loan borrowers should ask their loan servicer about income-driven repayments, which may result in lower monthly payments and build toward eventual loan forgiveness.

 Private Student Loans

-If you took out a loan from a bank or other private lender to pay for school or living expenses, or if your Federal Family Education Loan Program (FFELP) loan is owned by a private bank and has not defaulted since March 13, 2020, then the federal government’s CARES Act will not apply to those loans.
+If you took out a loan from a bank or other private lender to pay for school or living expenses, or if your Federal Family Education Loan Program (FFELP) loan is owned by a private bank and has not defaulted since March 13, 2020, then the federal government’s CARES Act relief, described above, will not apply to those loans.